aerh3f01/Python-Quiz/README.md

 # Python Quiz Game

-A simple and interactive quiz game built with PySide6.
+A simple and interactive quiz built with PySide6.
 This project aims to provide a fun way to engage with various questions across multiple categories.
-Utilizing the PySide6 framework, the game features a graphical user interface (GUI) that allows users to interactively participate in the quiz, select answers, and receive immediate feedback.
+Utilising the PySide6 framework, the game features a graphical user interface (GUI) that allows users to interactively participate in the quiz, select answers, and receive immediate feedback.

 ## Features